Skip to main content

 Luke Goodman

 Goodman is a former filmmaker who took a hairpin career turn away from cinematography.
-Today, the 33-year-old runs an online shop and Nerf modification YouTube Channel called Out of Darts.
+Today, the he runs an online shop and Nerf modification YouTube Channel called Out of Darts.
 Goodman also wrote the first-ever bible of Nerf mods, The Nerf Blaster Modification Guide: The Unofficial Handbook for Making Your Foam Arsenal Even More Awesome, released by Voyageur Press, an imprint of The Quarto Group.

 Growing up with a love of paintball, Goodman found out the hidden wonders of the Nerf world as an adult while playing with his cousins’ new Nerf blasters.
 He went on YouTube to find a good model to buy for himself and unearthed a growing community of people modifying and playing.
 After tinkering, a trait he acquired from his engineer father, with a few Nerf models, Goodman came up with a few novel modifications like an air blaster that holds 1,200 rounds and shoots 15 rounds a second.
 He became the go-to source for all Nerf mod inspiration, suggestions, and — after selling his 15-gallon home-brewing set for a 3D printer — even the parts themselves.
 Between his YouTube channel, shop, and book, Goodman has facilitated an easy (and safe) entry into starting Nerf modification.

-“There’s nothing better than taking something into your own hands and improving it — taking something old and making it new,” Goodman tells The Manual.
+“There’s nothing better than taking something into your own hands and improving it — taking something old and making it new,” Goodman told The Manual.
 “For both kids and adults, getting them off video games, working with their hands, and interacting with the community can happen through Nerf.”

 “There’s nothing better than taking something into your own hands and improving it.”